LIUZhening111/LIUZhening111.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+My own homepage.
+The source code and design are copied from to Jon Barron's public academic website: https://jonbarron.info/.